Lourdes Grotto

 Frequently Asked Questions

-What time of day is best to visit the Grotto to avoid crowds?
+What is the best time of day to visit Lourdes Grotto to avoid the heat?